-The day begins at sunrise with tea or coffee brought to your tent, followed by a light breakfast.
+Day 2 begins at sunrise with tea or coffee brought to your tent, followed by a light breakfast.
 Mount up and head off from the dense woodland along the Limpopo River towards the shallow rocky hills that mark the edges of the great river valley.
 Your destination for night two is Majele River camp, a rustic series of cabins atop the steep and shady banks of the Majele River.
 Here in the heart of the Mashatu area the game is plentiful.
 The Tuli area is home to one of the largest herds of free-roaming Elephant south of the Zambezi and you are almost assured of great viewing of these incredible creatures.
 After lunch and a siesta you will take a gentle guided walk to a nearby lookout spot known as “Majele Koppie”.
 Dinner is enjoyed in the thatched lapa overlooking the river.

-An early wake-up call heralds a new day, today, your journey takes you through the heart of Mashatu to the ancient rock formations synonymous with the Limpopo valley.
+An early wake-up call on day 3 heralds a new day, today, your journey takes you through the heart of Mashatu to the ancient rock formations synonymous with the Limpopo valley.
 Giant Baobabs silently surveying the land as they have for centuries, ancient elephant trails stamped into the soil and wonderfully long canters around the open scrub.
 This ride brings you to the banks of the Motloutse River and amongst dense old

 Mashatu trees a Leadwood Boma that we call “Kgotla” after the old tribal court that was once held in its enclosure.
 The open-air traditional African enclosure gives perfect security to nights spent under the stars and a unique experience of the African bush up close and personal.
 The afternoon activity on day three is the choice of a guided walk or ride to the “Amphitheatre”, an ancient and awesome rock formation.